 - Not a wholly-owned subsidiary

-- It generates the majority of its revenue from trading
+- Generates the majority of its revenue from trading

-- It is NOT a public body or otherwise majority-owned by the state
+- Is NOT a public body or otherwise majority-owned by the state

 This includes CLGs, CLSs, and CICs, as long as they are not charities.